The New Year is a time when we look forward, determined to make changes for the better. Where better to begin than with your finances?

 Resolution 4: Prepare for the unexpected

 Risks are a simple part of everyday life, the best you can do is be aware of them, plan and prepare for them.
 Your financial life can be threatened by all kinds of surprises— illness, job loss, disability, death or natural disasters.
-Luckily, we are able to insure against many of these bad surprises.
-Insurance helps protect against unforeseen events that don’t happen often, but are expensive to manage yourself when they do.
+Luckily, you are able to insure against many of these bad surprises.
+Insurance helps protect against unforeseen events that don’t happen often, but are expensive to manage when they do.

-Make sure that you have a safety net: Having savings lowers stress and can make you happier.
+Make sure that you have a safety net: Having accessible cash savings lowers stress and can make you happier.
 Before thinking about investments, it’s important that you have a cash buffer with three to six months’ worth of essential living expenses in case of emergency.
 This should be liquid and held in cash savings.
 It is there to help you cover unexpected-but-necessary expenses without having to sell investments or take on expensive loans or credit card debt.
 Never use it to pay for non-essential things – emergencies only!

-Review your existing Life Insurance Provision.
+Review your existing Life Insurance Provision:

 Review what cover is offered by your employer – many companies will give a degree of insurance as part of your package.